 I am licensed in Rhode Island with 17 years of professional work experience.
 I am certified in Eye Movement Desensitization and Reprocessing Therapy.
 I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & coping with grief and loss.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I have experience in helping clients with stress and anxiety, relationship issues, career difficulties, & coping with life changes.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
-I have morning availability at this time.
+Hi!
+And welcome!
+I am a licensed mental health counselor in Rhode Island with 14 years of professional work experience.
+I have extensive experience in helping clients with stress and anxiety, depression, relationship issues, motivation, improving self-esteem and building confidence I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 How can a counselor support you?